 How Poole's Diner Helped Launch a Raleigh Empire for Chef Ashley Christensen

 Fifteen years ago, chef Ashley Christensen took a chance on a modest dining space with lots of history in downtown Raleigh.

 When the doors to Poole's Diner opened on Dec.
 13, 2007, she was committed to building bigger and better things for N.C.'s capital city, where she had attended North Carolina State University and already made a name for herself at a number of local restaurants.

-One decade, five additional dining and drinking ventures, a James Beard Award and many thousands of guests-served and lives-impacted later, it's safe to say Christensen's empire—along with Raleigh's food scene—is stronger than ever.
+One and a half decades, a half-dozen additional dining and drinking ventures, two James Beard Awards and many thousands of guests-served and lives-impacted later, it's safe to say Christensen's empire—along with Raleigh's food scene—is stronger than ever.

 The menu—scrawled across giant, mural-sized chalkboards on the restaurant walls—is filled with hearty, rich and unapologetic comfort food items like short rib pot pie and macaroni au gratin, made with locally-grown ingredients and techniques that weren't learned at culinary school.
 The macaroni, one of a few items that never leaves the chalkboard, is made with three cheeses, topped with sea salt and finished under the broiler (more than 15,000 dishes are sold each year!).